pulumi/docs/pulumi-hugo/themes/default/content/blog/using-pulumi-with-aws-sqs-and-lambdas/index.md

 authors: ["cyrus-najmabadi"]
 tags: ["JavaScript","Serverless","AWS"]
 date: "2018-07-10"
-meta_desc: "Learn how to use Amazon's SQS with Pulumi in order to post a Slack notification upon receipt of a message via SQS.
-This example Pulumi application demonstrates the ability to define your infrastructure directly in code (the AWS Queue, Lambda, and Event Subscriptions), instead of defining them separately."
+meta_desc: "Learn how to use Amazon's SQS with Pulumi in order to post a Slack notification upon receipt of a message via SQS."

 ---